graphology/graphology/docs/standard-library/cores.md

 The k-core of a graph is the maximal connected subgraph in which all nodes have a degree of k or more.
 The main core of a graph is the k-core subgraph with the highest possible k.

-If the graph is directed, nodes' degree are considered as the sum of all the inbound and outbound neighbors of the node.
+If the graph is directed, node degrees are considered to be the sum of all the inbound and outbound neighbors of the node.

 > An O(m) Algorithm for Cores Decomposition of Networks Vladimir Batagelj and Matjaz Zaversnik, 2003. [https://arxiv.org/abs/cs.DS/0310049](https://arxiv.org/abs/cs.DS/0310049)